MarcosMasip/FullStack-Company-Reimbursement-System-self-contained/README.md

 ```

 If you need to clear the embedded database, delete the `.localdb/` directory and restart.

+### Login Troubleshooting
+- Ensure you selected the correct role (Manager vs Employee) radio button.
+- Password for all seed users is `password`.
+- If the reimbursements pages show no data, refresh after first login (seed fetch may occur once per session).
+- Clear browser sessionStorage/localStorage if switching between roles repeatedly.

 ### Build Only (Skip Starting Server)
 To just compile (useful in CI or to warm the local Maven cache) without launching Javalin: